FOR572: Advanced Network Forensics and Analysis New

 Encryption is frequently cited as the most significant hurdle to effective network forensics - and for good reason.
 When properly implemented, encryption can be a brick wall in between an investigator and critical answers.
 However, technical and implementation weaknesses can be used to our advantage.
 Even in the absence of these weaknesses, the right analytic approach to encrypted network traffic can still yield valuable information about the content.
 We will discuss the basics of encryption and how to approach it during an investigation.
 The section will also cover flow analysis to characterize encrypted conversations.

-In addition, this section addresses how network forensicators can rebuild fragmented payloads in order to reconstruct original communication streams.
-We will then address undocumented protocols and how to derive intelligence value with limited or nonexistent knowledge of the protocol.
+We will also discuss undocumented protocols and the reuse of existing protocols for nefarious purposes.
+Specifically, we will address how to derive intelligence value with limited or nonexistent knowledge of the carrier protocol.

 - SSL Inspection